paulmillr/noble-hashes/README.md

 Noble is production-ready.

 1. The library has been audited on Jan 5, 2022 by an independent security firm cure53: [PDF](https://cure53.de/pentest-report_hashing-libs.pdf).
+No vulnerabilities have been found.
 The audit has been funded by Ethereum Foundation with help of [Nomic Labs](https://nomiclabs.io).
+Modules `blake3` and `sha3-addons` have not been audited.
 2. The library has been fuzzed by [Guido Vranken's cryptofuzz](https://github.com/guidovranken/cryptofuzz).
 You can run the fuzzer by yourself to check it.
 3. [Timing attack](https://en.wikipedia.org/wiki/Timing_attack) considerations: _JIT-compiler_ and _Garbage Collector_ make "constant time" extremely hard to achieve in a scripting language.
 Which means _any other JS library can't have constant-timeness_.
 Even statically typed Rust, a language without GC, [makes it harder to achieve constant-time](https://www.chosenplaintext.ca/open-source/rust-timing-shield/security) for some cases.
 If your goal is absolute security, don't use any JS lib — including bindings to native ones.
 Use low-level libraries & languages.
 Nonetheless we're targetting algorithmic constant time.
 4. Memory dump considerations: the library shares state buffers between hash function calls.
 The buffers are zeroed-out after each call.
 However, if an attacker can read application memory, you are doomed in any case: